Docs

 Integrations

-Send evidence from your stack into a self hosted capture server.
+Send evidence from your stack into your Crumbtrail project.
 Choose the source that fits your application.

 SDK and OTLP